Amsterdam in December: 11 Things to Do + Travel Tips!

 READ NEXT

-Travel Adaptors for the Netherlands — If you’re coming from outside of Europe, you’ll definitely want to make sure you can plug in your electronics once you arrive!
+Travel Adapters for the Netherlands — If you’re coming from outside of Europe, you’ll definitely want to make sure you can plug in your electronics once you arrive!

 Kate Storm in a brown coat looking over a foggy canal in Amsterdam in December